 But: Safety first.
-Wear oven mitts and make sure the Hannukiah can handle hot temperatures: “No plastics, metals only!”
+Wear oven mitts and make sure the Hannukiah can handle hot temperatures

-We’ll leave you with this alternate perspective from Barry Glovetsky: “You DON’T remove it, except for the minimum needed to insert candles the next time.
+And here is an alternate suggestion from Barry Glovetsky: “You DON’T remove it, except for the minimum needed to insert candles the next time.
 Every drop of wax is a memory.”